TAVTechnologies-Research/AutoLabelAnything/readme.md

 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](License) file for details.

+**Important Note**: This project utilizes Meta's Segment Anything Model 2 (SAM2), which is licensed under the Apache 2.0 License.
+Additionally, PostgreSQL and Redis have their own license agreements.
+Users who want to use this software must comply with these licenses.
+TAV Technologies assumes no responsibility for any issues arising from the use of these third-party components.
+This is not a commercial product, just a side project that uses open-source software to show other use cases and target community needs.

 ## Contributors

 We would like to thank the following contributors for their efforts (in alphabetical order):